 Timing: POST.
-Treat annual broadleaves when they are seedlings; biennials like bull, musk, and plumeless thistles in the rosette stage; and actively growing perennial broadleaf weeds in the bud stage or fall.
+Treat annual broadleaves when they are less than 6 inches tall; biennials like bull, musk, and plumeless thistles in the rosette stage; and actively growing perennial broadleaf weeds in the bud stage or fall.

-Remarks: Repeated application of 2,4-D amine or ester for 2 or 3 years will effectively control most nonwoody broadleaf weed populations in grass pastures.
-Either fall or spring applications control biennial thistles in the rosette stage if they are actively growing when sprayed.
-After the biennials have formed a flower stalk, they are more tolerant to these herbicides.
+Remarks: Application of 2,4-D amine or ester will effectively control most nonwoody broadleaf weed populations in grass pastures if applied at the correct stage.
+Fall or spring applications control biennial thistles in the rosette stage but after the biennials have formed a flower stalk, they are more tolerant to these herbicides.
 Several years of treatment may be necessary to satisfactorily control hard-to-kill perennial weeds.

 The 2,4-D amines are water-soluble liquids and 2,4-D esters are emulsifiable concentrates.
 Both formulations are sold under various trade names and at various concentrations of ae/gal.
 Ester formulations have greater potential to volatilize and drift than amine formulations.
 Read the label carefully to avoid application during conditions that will promote vapor drift.
 Formulations of 2,4-D ester are also available in low-volatile forms that reduce the potential for vapor drift.
+2,4-D will injure or even kill forage legumes such as clover and trefoil.
+Wait 2 weeks per pint of 2,4-D applied per acre before reseeding pasture species or injury may occur.
 Most labels state that pastures treated with 2,4-D should not be grazed by dairy cattle for 7 days after treatment and that meat animals must be removed from treated areas 3 days before slaughter unless more than 2 weeks have elapsed since treatment.
 Do not cut treated grass for hay within 30 days after application.
-Read the label carefully for specific rates, grazing restrictions, and application precautions.
+As many products exist, read the label carefully for specific rates, grazing restrictions, and application precautions.

-2.4-D for brush control
+2,4-D for brush control